 If the statute of limitations is about to expire, you may need to file both lawsuits very close together.
 Because you have two legal matters pending, you need a Baltimore Maryland law firm with the skills, resources, and experience to handle complex legal cases simultaneously.

 Our lawyers protect your legal rights and best interests.
-We can handle both cases to seek maximum compensation for your injuries, losses, and damages caused by an accident and by the bad faith practices of the insurance companies.
+We can handle both cases to seek maximum compensation for your injuries, losses, economic damages, and non-economic damages caused by an accident and by the bad faith practices of the insurance companies.